Thailand's day care massacre unites families and a country in grief - KESQ

 Rows of small toddler-sized coffins in white and pale pink were laid on the ground as police retrieved the bodies from the classroom Thursday.

-Across the country on Friday, people wore black and flags flew at half-mast at government, as thoughts turned to what the lessons could be learned form a massacre within the walls of a classroom.
+Across the country on Friday, people wore black and flags flew at half-staff at government buildings, as thoughts turned to what lessons could be learned from a massacre within the walls of a classroom.

 “These are young men.
 They appear to have become alienated in some way.
-And they have access to weapons,” he said.
+And they had access to weapons,” he said.

-It’s not known what mental issues the Kamrab had been suffering, though it was believed he had a long-term drug problem — a growing problem in the country’s north, near the border and the Golden Triangle, a global hub for illicit drugs.
+It’s not known what mental issues Panya had been suffering, though it was believed he had a long-term drug problem — a growing issue in the country’s north, near the border and the Golden Triangle, a global hub for illicit drugs.

 “There’s a lot of manufacturing going on in the Mekong sub region, and there’s also a lot of trafficking through Thailand,” said Raymond.
 “So all of that means that there’s more people who are developing problems with methamphetamine, and I think that has to be seen as a pretty significant cause of what’s happened here.”